graalvm/container/README.md

 There are different GraalVM Community Edition container images provided depending on the architecture and the Java version.
 The container images for the latest GraalVM versions (GraalVM for JDK 17, GraalVM for JDK 20, and GraalVM for JDK 21) have a `-community` suffix.
 These are: **native-image-community**, **jdk-community**, **truffleruby-community**, **nodejs-community**, and **graalpy-community**.
-The container images are multi-arch, for AMD64 and AArch64 processor architectures.
+The container images are multi-arch, for AMD64 and AArch64 processor architectures, and Linux version.

 These are GraalVM Community Edition container images for the latest versions: